slbc/slbc/wp-content/plugins/connections/README.txt

 [FAQs can be found here.](http://connections-pro.com/faq/)

 == Changelog ==

+= 0.7.9.3 10/15/13 =
+* FEATURE: The character filter now uses a permalink structure which is more SEO friendly.
+* BUG: Fixed the character filter when the directory is used on the front page.

 = 0.7.9.2 09/30/13 =
 * BUG: Fix bug preventing the copying of an entry.